 Ken Wilber, pioneer of Integral Psychology and Integral Spirituality; co-host of The Great Integral Awakening.
 He is a preeminent scholar of the Integral stage of human development.
 (Read Wilber’s works if you are the type of person who likes to have your intellect mind tickled and picked a lot.)

-Listen to Ken Wilber below, speak on how mystics are at the very leading edge of evolution and the difficulty which that entails.
+Listen to Ken Wilber himself, below, speak on his teachings, and how mystics are at the very leading edge of evolution and the difficulty which that entails.

 Carl Johan Calleman, research scholar and authority on the Mayan calendar in relation to evolving human consciousness.
 He interpreted the Mayan calendar as a timeline for the evolutionary process underlying the development of human consciousness leading to its culmination in unity consciousness as the final phase.
 His timeline validated a similar timeline which unfolded within me from the Spirit years before, when I plotted and extrapolated the evolution of human consciousness based on the collaborative work of Fr.
 Thomas Keating and Ken Wilber.